2005 Symons Medal Lecture

 The Honourable Jean Charest, Premier of Quebec

-Confederation Centre of the Arts was pleased to award the first annual Symons Medal to The Honourable Jean Charest, Premier of Quebec.
+Confederation Centre of the Arts was pleased to award the inaugural Symons Medal to The Honourable Jean Charest, Premier of Quebec.

 The Symons Medal is one of Canada’s most prestigious honours and recognizes a distinguished individual who has made an exceptional contribution to Canadian life.